wwang-chcn/ONTraC/README.md

 ### Output

+The example ouputs could be found in the [Zenodo Dataset Repository](https://zenodo.org/records/15571644/files/Stereo_seq_data.zip).
 The intermediate and final results are located in `NN-dir`, `GNN-dir`, and `NT-dir` directories.
 Please see [IO files explanation](https://ontrac-website.readthedocs.io/en/latest/tutorials/IO_files.html#output-files) for detailed infromation.

 ### Visualization